zendiy-mgos/zbutton/README.md

 ```c
 int mgos_zbutton_press_counter_get(struct mgos_zbutton *handle);
 ```
-Returns the press (long press) counter.
-Returns `-1` if the button is not pressed.
+Returns the counter since the button has been pressed (long-press).
+Returns `-1` if the button is not still pressed.
 The counther is increased every `press_repeat_ticks` milliseconds if a configuration value greater than 0(zero) was provided.

 |Parameter||
 |--|--|